 - Small Gods mentions how the great desert had once been verdant woodland until its inhabitants allowed the goats to graze everywhere.
 Nothing makes a desert like a goat.

-- One episode of Mash involves the entire payroll being eaten by a goat (which had been bought by one of the first soldiers to get paid on the grounds of it being economically sound—he could, after all, get fresh milk from it).
+- M*A*S*H: One episode involves the entire payroll being eaten by a goat (which had been bought by Klinger on the grounds of it being economically sound—he could, after all, get fresh milk from it).
 This causes numerous problems for the unit, as they must convince superiors that they lost their money because a goat ate it, and one character had taken a loan from another at a ludicrous interest rate on the assumption that he would be able to pay it back pretty much the next day.
 An inspector investigates the claim, and does not believe it.
 However, the staff arrange for the goat to get access to some very important paperwork the inspector is working on, and she promptly eats it as expected.
 Now, faced with the same story to tell his superiors about the paperwork, the inspector is forced to accept the payroll loss claim.

-- In Mahou Sentai Magiranger, the stomachs of two celestial goats form an inter-dimensional mail delivery system—one is fed with a letter, which the other will cough up no matter where it is.
+- In Mahou Sentai Magiranger, the stomachs of two celestial goats form an inter-dimensional mail delivery system—one is fed a letter, which the other will cough up no matter where it is.

-- An old Sesame Street animation features a song about the letter "o" and words containing it.
+- An old animation features a song about the letter "O" and words containing it.
 At one point we see a goat "eating a bowl of bones, potatoes, and soap"... followed by the bowl itself.

 - An episode of Sabrina the Teenage Witch had Sabrina calling in a guy with a bunch of goats to get rid of (read: eat) a bunch of magical poppies.